OldRacingCars.com

 (July 1970-1975)

 Karl Bergmann (Hamburg, NY) raced a Brabham in Formula C from 1972 to 1975.
-The car was usually called a BT21, but in March 1973 is was described as a red BT21C.
+The car was usually called a BT21, but in March 1973 was described as a red BT21C.
 It was owned by C Robert Foster, director of the skiiing centre where Bergmann worked, and who raced a BT21B in FC at many of the same races as Bergmann.
 Bergmann won the New York State Road Racing Championship in 1974 in the car.
 By 1975, Bergmann gave his home town as College Park, GA.
 In the absence of information to the contrary, it is assumed this is the same car Bergmann drove in 1970, when it was just called an 1100cc Brabham.
 Subsequent history unknown.

 Driven by: Karl Bergmann.
 First race: Mid-Ohio, 26 Jul 1970.
 Total of 4 recorded races.